-Greg Remaud is Chief Executive Officer and Baykeeper for NY/NJ.
+Greg Remaud is Chief Executive Officer of the NY/NJ Baykeeper.
 For nearly two decades he has been a strong advocate for the preservation of the Meadowlands and open space in other densely developed areas in northeast New Jersey.
 Along with the New Jersey Meadowlands Commission, Remaud helped draft the conceptual plan and legislation to create the Meadowlands Conservation Trust.

 Remaud is the primary acquisition site coordinator for the Harbor Estuary Program priority sites in New Jersey.
 He has led and partnered in numerous land acquisitions and restorations in the Hudson-Raritan Estuary Region.
 These include successful projects in the Meadowlands, at Hudson County’s Lincoln and Laurel Hill Parks, at Cheesequake State Park and Dismal Swamp in Middlesex County and along Monmouth County Bayshore.